PennyLaneAI/pennylane/doc/code/qml_noise.rst

 =========

-This module contains the functionality for building and manipulating insertion-based noise models, where noisy gates and channels are inserted based on the target operations.
+This module contains the functionality for building and manipulating insertion-based noise models, where noisy gates and channels are inserted based on the target operations and measurements.

 .. _intro_noise_model: